 |Pepper spray||Oversized belt buckles|

-Term of ServiceIf you are scheduled to report for jury service, it is possible your term of service will be for one full day only or if you are selected as a juror, for the completion of that trial.
+Term of ServiceIf you are scheduled to report for jury service, it is possible your term of service will be for one full day or if you are selected as a juror, for the completion of that trial.
 A person who has reported as a prospective juror is exempt from jury service for one year from the last day of service.

 Return to Top